ppati000/website/content/posts/postgres-internals.md

 WHERE id = '...';
 ```

-This statement prevents lost updates at the Read Committed isolation level.
+This statement prevents lost updates at the Read Committed isolation level [^10].
 The second transaction waits for the first transaction to abort or commit, and then proceeds with execution.
 Therefore, no error is raised, and the overhead of retrying transactions can be avoided [^4].